arthur-albuquerque/tocilizumab_reanalysis/README.md

 save them in the `/final_analyses/output/data/analyses` folder of this repository in your computer.
 Lastly, one would have to alter the scripts to load the files from the computer, and not from OSF.

-In summary, we suggest to stay with the framkework which loads the .RData files from OSF.
+In summary, we suggest to stay with the framework which loads the .RData files from OSF.